VRConservation/geosp/chapters/06_sql.md

 con.install_extension("spatial")
 con.load_extension("spatial")
 ```

+The Lewis's csv file is quite large, but DuckDB quickly runs through its ~140k rows.

 Create a table called lewo, short for Lewis's Woodpecker.
 The csv file is in the repo's test folder.
 Note the use of ST_Point to assign the lat-lon columns to geometry.